puffedo/jaggr/README.md

 ## Claims and job status semantics

-**Jaggr** presumes, that all critical, team-owned jobs are configured to be claimable, so one team member can claim a broken job and all others can continue working.
+**Jaggr** presumes, that all critical, team-owned jobs are configured to be claimable, so one team member can claim a broken build and all others can continue working.
 Non-critical jobs should be not claimable, since there is no full team ownership.

 **Jaggr** will watch all _claimable_ jobs of a given project and show an overall status for all jobs:

 * **RED**

-    At least one job has failed (status red or yellow) and has not been claimed.
-Stop work immediately until somebody claims the broken job and fixes it as soon as possible
+    At least one job has failed (status red or yellow) and the broken build has not been claimed.
+Stop work immediately until somebody claims the broken build.

 * **YELLOW**

     Some jobs have failed, but all of them have been claimed.
-Check in and merge with care.
+Claimers fix the broken builds, everybody else checks in and merge with extra care.

 * **GREEN**